 What to do?

 Luckily, there are numerous things you can do to act before it’s too late.
+First of all, you should make sure you know how to handle toxic employees and deal with similar hostile environments.

 Depending on the cause of the problem, your solution may lie in one of the following: